 To Hire Or Not To Hire A Consultant Vs. Management Software Vs. DIY

-Another cost to factor in for the Google AdWords expense is whether or not you hire an agency to handle your ad campaigns or purchase or contract a PPC management software to help manage your Google AdWords campaigns.
+Another cost to factor in for the Google Ads expense is whether or not you hire an agency to handle your ad campaigns or purchase or contract a PPC management software to help manage your Google Ads campaigns.

-When you are asking, “How much would Google AdWords cost me?” keep in mind that the answer varies, but there are so many options in AdWords campaigns that will work right for almost any business.
+When you are asking, “How much would Google Ads cost me?” keep in mind that the answer varies, but there are so many options in Google Ads campaigns that will work right for almost any business.
 Don’t be afraid to jump in even if you have very little to spend.

 Be sure to take advantage of first-time user coupons when you begin.
 Ultimately, the end result is intended to grow your business so much that the ads are well worth the cost.